These dopamine supplements are the safest, most effective way to boost dopamine levels, helping problems with anxiety

-While I definitely do not recommend caffeine supplements which can be very dangerous, natural caffeine sources like coffee, tea, and yerba mate provide some amazing health benefits.
+While I definitely do not recommend caffeine supplements which can be dangerous, natural caffeine sources like coffee, tea, and yerba mate provide some amazing health benefits.

-Coffee, for example, decreases your risk of many major diseases and can even help you live longer.
-(81)
+Coffee, for example, decreases the risk of many major diseases and can even help you live longer.

-So if your morning cuppa makes you feel happier, more energetic and productive, I won’t argue with your success.
+So, if your morning cuppa makes you feel happier, more energetic and productive, I won’t argue with your methods.

 But keep in mind that caffeine is addictive and is not a good choice for anyone with anxiety.

 Interestingly, another controversial substance, nicotine, also shows promise as a surprisingly safe and effective dopamine-enhancing brain booster when isolated from tobacco.